“The Sum of its Parts” by Nina Gaby (MUSE 2018)

 A large man, nodding precariously from his morning maintenance dose, is propped back up in his seat by his neighbor.
 He usually doesn’t talk much and fights the recommendation that his meds be reduced.
 He opens his eyes to the blanket metaphor.
 He adds his own.

 He tells us, “This here, this is a safe neighborhood.
 I can walk the streets at night.”
-He smiles around the pink room, bright and alert before he tips forward again.
+He smiles around the purple room, bright and alert before he tips forward again.
 Murmurings abound.
 Many neighborhoods are populated by inhospitable guests.
 The psychiatric nurse practitioner is no stranger to this.

 As immigrants, all of us, maybe a sweet minute or two of humanity.
 She stays put, having shaken off the regret for now.
 They all have.